rdokkenSlalom/fakeflix-api/README.md

     "year":"[YEAR OF THE MOVIE]",
     "rating":"[RATING AGGREGATION]",
     "ratingCount":"[RATE COUNT]",
-    "ratingAverage": "[RATING AVERAGE TO BE USED BY STAR SYSTEM]" "subscribers":["[ARRAY OF USER SYSTEM ID's]"],
+    "ratingAverage": "[RATING AVERAGE TO BE USED BY STAR SYSTEM]", "subscribers":["[ARRAY OF USER SYSTEM ID's]"],
     "art":"[PATH TO MOVIE ART]",
     "_id":"[SYSTEM ID OF THE MOVIE]"